calypso-binar/jenkins-demo/doc/wsl.md

 We will go ahead and add the key.
 The popup will be closed and we will come back to the initial form were we can now select the Credentials which we just added to Jenkins.
 Now press Advanced button.
 You will see, that the Port is set to 22 by default.
 We will use port 30, since that is what we configured for the first worker node.
 Later on 40 for the second.
 We will use the default "Known hosts file Verification Strategy" for this example.
-It requires, that we manually add the fingerprint from the worker instance to the master instance by executing the following command in powershell:
+It requires, that we manually add the fingerprint from the worker instance to the master instance by executing the following command in powershell.
+Note, that the ssh server needs to be started on master and worker nodes for this to work.
 ```
 wsl -d Ubuntu-20.04-jenkins-master
 ssh-keyscan -H IP-OF-WORKER-NODE >> ~/.ssh/known_hosts